PeterEB/coap-node/README.md

 *************************************************
 <a name="API_update"></a>
 ### update(attrs[, callback])
 Set device attributes of the cnode and send an update request to the Server.
+After each successfully update, cnode will change the Client UDP port that communicate with the Server.

 **Arguments:**